Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 The department began operating in 1957 after celebrating 2500 years of Buddhism in 1956.

 The courses focus on researching canonical and post-canonical Pali and Tibetan languages and literature of the Buddhist tradition.

 The department’s primary focus is to prepare Buddhologists who excel in knowledge, familiarization, and applying the Buddhist philosophy of peace and non-violence approach with high ethical norms and social importance.

-Other than BHU’s Faculty of Arts, DU is yet another excellent choice.
-Currently, it offers:
+Other than BHU’s Faculty of Arts, DU is another excellent choice.
+Currently, it offers the following:

 - Part-Time: 1-year Certificate and 1-year Diploma in Pali.